offgridauthor/super-simple-agent/software-reqs.md

 - A user can view information about the creators of the website

+- A user can navigate to anywhere from anywhere

 ### Data Flow

 The user navigates to the site.
 LocalStorage checks to see if user has visited before.
 If user hasn't visited, LocalStorage notes that they now have and the site displays an alert informing user to not use urls with API keys.
 User sees a form that asks for a public API search url and inputs their search along with an option to select a category.
 If there is any issue with search an error alert is displayed and the reason for the error.
 If there's no issue, our server used superagent to communicate with said API and displays the returned JSON result along with a form at the bottom to input a "codename" and save the search to our DB.
 In addition to the results we will use the category selection to hit the PAPI for PAPI's and display info on API's from that category as suggestions for other API's our user might want to use.
 If user didn't select category we will display info on random API's.
 From there user can continue searching or use the navigation to check out our about us page which will display the expected info or check out the collection page.
 The collection page will take info from our DB and display all of the saved searches with code names and time stamps.